 Well, this Fall has been a series of furnace issues!
 Owning and managing a glassblowing studio is not for the faint of heart, the risk-averse, or those on a tight budget!
 Ouch!

 The next day we came in, and the furnace had shut off.
 It should have been at our working temp of 2050 degrees; instead, it was at about 1200 degrees!
-Boy was that a bummer!
+Boy, was that a bummer!
 We checked everything we could and called our electrician.
 He came out and did some troubleshooting.
 We all decided it was the controller.
 Then we put in an order and had to hurry up and wait for it to be built and arrive.

 Meanwhile, the furnace was slowly coming down to ambient temperature.
-We thought the old sill might have been broken during charging, but then when we took it out we saw that it had just been eaten up by glass!
+We thought the old sill might have been broken during charging, but then when we took it out, we saw that it had just been eaten up by glass!
 It’s always good to keep extra parts around for emergencies.
 We had an extra sill, so swapping it out wasn’t a problem.
 Now, to continue the wait.

-There are two thermocouples in the furnace, one which signals to the controller and the other one to the redundant high-temperature limit.
-The one that is no longer working goes to the upper-temperature limit; however, the second one looks just as bad.
-We could opt to hotwire the high temp limit to the one still working, but that might mean that we would come up to temp and then break down again.
+There are two thermocouples in the furnace, one which signals to the controller and the other to the redundant high-temperature limit.
+The one no longer working goes to the upper-temperature limit; however, the second one looks just as bad.
+We could opt to hotwire the high temp limit to the one still working, but that might mean we would come up to temp and then break down again.
 So we wait!
 We have ordered three thermocouples, and it will take 2-3 weeks to build them.
 Then it will take about a week for the furnace to come up.
 Hopefully, the pot won’t crack as we slowly raise the temperature.

 Glassblowers live and die by their furnace!
 Send your positive energy our way!
 Lift us to the glass gods, and keep your fingers crossed!
 We hope to be back to blowing mid-October!